wencst/docker/openjdk-8-alpine/README.md

 Base on java:openjdk-8-alpine, and resolve the system vulnerabilities in https://cve.mitre.org .
+Be checked by aws ECR.

 | vulnerabilities                                              | software          | level  |
 | ------------------------------------------------------------ | ----------------- | ------ |